 Bounce Kit will have you in the gym throwing around some heavy iron from day one.
 Unlike other programs that build in intensity over the initial period, Bounce Kit requires heavy lifting in the 5-6 rep range from the very beginning.

 This is great for someone with previous weight lifting experience, but is fraught with danger for a novice lifter.

 There is nothing inherently wrong with the program itself, however the lack of skill shown in the periodization of the exercise programming really stands out.
-Leading programs such as the Jump Manual and Vert Shock do a much better job of preparing the body for the demands to come, which tends to lead to better long term gains and greatly reduces the risk of injury.
+Leading programs such as the top 2 programs on this list which do a much better job of preparing the body for the demands to come, which tends to lead to better long term gains and greatly reduces the risk of injury.

 - 4-5 x per week training (approx 45 mins per session) + 2-3 days of active recovery

 - Areas Of Focus: Upper, Lower and Core Strength + Power (Heavy Approx 60-70% of 1RM)